lieblerj/poi_converter/README.md

   -if {pbf,poi}        specify input file format
   -om {create,append}  specify output mode: create will newly create database
                        and append will only append new POIs.
 ```

+## Configuration
+All configuration files are located in the config subfolder:
+### init.sql
+Contains SQLite commands that setup the database and create the required tables

+### tagfilter.txt
+Contains `<tag>=<value>` pairs which are used for filtering.
+The script searches for the first matching
+tag,value pair and uses this to assign a type to each POI.
+The type is used as POI name if a POI does
+not have a name tag and will also be used for Root/Subfolder mapping.
+The first match will be used so
+tags at the top have higher priority.

+### translation.txt
+POIs without a name will get the type as name.
+The file is used to convert the name into
+something more readable.

 ## Open topics
 * only rudimentary error handling implemented